Entry information is available in the links below.

-The closing date for submissions is Friday February 5 2016.
+The closing date for submissions - which should be sent to email@example.com - is Friday February 5 2016.
 The awards will be presented during a dinner at the Savoy in London on Thursday May 26 2016 in these categories:

 - National tax (27 jurisdictions) and transfer pricing (25 jurisdictions) firm of the year